-HSC 'Class of 2022'
+HSC 'Class of 2023'

-Glenwood High celebrated our High Achievers in February 2023.
-We welcomed our highly achieving students from the HSC 'Class of 2022' year group to celebrate their success with them, their families and our school community.
+Glenwood High celebrated our High Achievers in February 2024.
+We welcomed our highly achieving students from the HSC 'Class of 2023' year group to celebrate their success with them, their families and our school community.

-The stellar results achieved last year saw Glenwood High School achieve its highest state ranking, outperforming other local comprehensive high school and independent high schools.
+The stellar results achieved last year saw Glenwood High School achieve its highest state ranking, outperforming other local comprehensive high schools and independent high schools.
 This was a phenomenal effort from our students and staff.

-The Dux of 2022 was Nicholas F, with an ATAR of 98.9, which was followed by Christopher S. with an ATAR of 98.45.
+The Dux of 2023 was Jaspreet, with an ATAR of 99.9, closely followed by Dinara with an ATAR of 99.35 and Senuja with an ATAR of 99.15